Zippy-boy/wire-pod/Installation-new.md

 8. If you have an **OSKR or dev bot**, you can set them up with wire-pod via the web configuration interface.
 In the "Bot Setup" section, look for "Set up OSKR/dev bot", enter the bot's IP address, upload the key, then press set up.
     -  Vector will end up a the blinking V on screen.
 This is normal.
 User data was NOT cleared, your bot was just returned to the onboarding status.
-    -  After you have done this, use the section right above that to finish setting up the bot, or use [vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup).
+    -  AFTER YOU HAVE DONE THIS, use [vector-wirepod-setup](https://keriganc.com/vector-wirepod-setup) to finish setting up the bot.

 9. If you are going the production-bot route and you would like to set up with wire-pod, run the following commands in a Terminal application: